ajisrael/developer-productivity/tmux/README.md

 `C-b` by default.

 Put's the server into command mode and listens for the next command rather than propogating through the session, window, and pane.

+## Usage Tips

+### Sessions

+A session should contain like items.
+I.e, if you are doing something that requires more than one window but it is for the same project, they should be in the same session.

+Sessions cannot have the same name (functions like a map, must be unique).